halcharger/website-allenfirth-info/contact.md

     weight: 5
 layout: contact
 ---
+Call me on +27 (0)60 840 7793

+Email me on allen @ codestream.co.za

-To get in touch fill the form below.
+Or get in touch by fillling in the form below.